Mr-Coxall/Air-Gapped-CS-Lab/proxmox-setup.md

 ## CloudFlare
 - use community script
   - [Proxmox VE Cloudflared LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=cloudflared)
+- from Cloudflare website, run the Debian install (the one on the left that starts it as a service)
-- be patient, it takes time to start on the 2nd step when you add in your key
+  - be patient, it takes time to start
+- then add into Cloudflare an "access", so it is not jsut open to the world!
 - in CloudFlare Dashboard change the following:
   - noTLSVerify: true
   - disableChunkedEncoding: true